 - 1. In Grades PreK 8, progress reports are given approximately six weeks into every trimester. - 2.
-Conferences will be held in Grades 1-8 during the first two progress report times.
+Conferences will be held during the first two progress report times.
 (Refer to monthly calendars.) - 3.
-PreK and Kindergarten will have conferences at each progress report time (3 times yearly). - 4.
 Interim conferences are held at the request of either the faculty, principal, parents, or student.
-These conferences are scheduled before or after school. - 5.
+These conferences are scheduled before or after school. - 4.
 Report cards are emailed to each parent.

-P. LATE SLIPS (Grades 4 through 8)
+O. LATE SLIPS (Grades 4 through 8)

 - 1. The purpose of a late slip is to keep parents informed of their child's academic progress.
 Thus, if your child:

 - did not turn in or do the homework;

 - has homework that is incomplete;

 - has work of poor quality.

-- 2. $4^{th} 5^{th}$ Grade Late Slips
+2. 4th - 5th Grade Late Slips